List of Top 10 Audit Purposes

 #1 – To Achieve Transparency in Business Operations and Drive Accountability

 - Misrepresentation of information can result in the preparation of overstated and misleading financial statements.
-Therefore, to handle the problem of understatement or overstatement or to prevent misrepresentation and frauds, the process of the audit was developed as a part of comprehensive and transparent corporate governanceCorporate GovernanceCorporate governance is a set of rules or practices through which an entity is directed and controlled to increase shareholders wealth by increasing the economic value and is concerned about its relations with various entity stakeholders..
+Therefore, to handle the problem of understatement or overstatement or to prevent misrepresentation and frauds, the audit process was developed as a part of comprehensive and transparent corporate governanceCorporate GovernanceCorporate governance is a set of rules or practices through which an entity is directed and controlled to increase shareholders wealth by increasing the economic value and is concerned about its relations with various entity stakeholders..

 #2 – To Develop a Practice of Having Audit Trail for Each Transaction

-- The audit is therefore performed to develop an audit trail of each and every financial transaction.
+- The audit is, therefore, performed to develop an audit trail of every financial transaction.

-- This ensures that each and every financial number reported with respect to the income earned and expense incurred by the business is accurate in nature and no material information is skipped or omitted.
+- It ensures that every financial number reported concerning the income earned and expense incurred by the business is accurate, and no material information is skipped or omitted.